IoT Gateways – The Soul of IoT Ecosystem

 And for that, they employ various communication protocols and networks, such as cellular, Wi-Fi, Ethernet, Bluetooth, LoRA, ZigBee, and more.

-It doesn’t end there, they also communicate with various public and private IoT clouds, and those clouds requires to communicate data back to critical systems and varying sensors and devices.
+It doesn’t end there, they also communicate with various public and private IoT clouds, and those clouds require to communicate data back to critical systems and varying sensors and devices.

 Yes, you are right.
 Collaborating all these pieces and platforms together and integrating insightful data into a larger enterprise ecosystem is a mammoth challenge, often preventing IoT projects from making a profitable impact.